 The good news of the study: particularly in eastern Germany, satisfaction with how democracy is working has risen, from 27.3 per cent in 2006 to 46.9 per cent today.
 “It is of course encouraging that we are recording higher approval levels here.
 On the other hand, it is important to consider that only around half of respondents are satisfied with how democracy is currently being practised,” says Dr Oliver Decker.
 What is more, 47 per cent question the notion of an open society in which all groups have the same rights.
 The discrepancy between these values is a problem for representative democracy, write the researchers.
 “We see in our analyses that the feeling of being able to influence politics ourselves is not very strong.
 We call this political deprivation,” continues Decker.

 Since 2002, researchers at Leipzig University have been observing changes in authoritarian and far-right attitudes in Germany.
 From 2006 until 2012, the so-called “Mitte” Studies were carried out in cooperation with the Friedrich Ebert Foundation.
 Since 2014, Leipzig University and the Friedrich Ebert Foundation have each been conducting their own studies.
 In the ninth wave in spring 2018, the researchers in Leipzig surveyed 2416 people nationwide (west: 1918, east: 498) in a paper-and-pencil method focusing on the topics of advocating a right-wing authoritarian dictatorship, xenophobia, anti-Semitism, social Darwinism, chauvinism, and trivialisation of National Socialism.
 This year, they also recorded authoritarian personality traits.
 All results are published in the book Flucht ins Autoritäre (‘Escape into Authoritarianism’).
 The current study was carried out in cooperation with the Heinrich Böll Foundation and the Otto Brenner Foundation.

-Dr. Katarina Werneburg
+Created by: Dr. Katarina Werneburg